RunOrVeith/FGG/README.md

     ```
     pip install -r FGG/requirements.txt
     ```
-4. Get input datasets (from vivek.sharma@kit.edu?)
+4. Get input datasets (from vivek.sharma@kit.edu?).
+Put them inside this repository in a folder named "data".
+There should be a subfolder for each dataset named after it, e.g. "bbt".
+Inside each of them there should be a subfolder for each episode, e.g. "bbt/bbt0101/tracks.mat".
+Alternatively you can change the paths in `FGG/dataset/input_data.py` within each dataset.

 5. Optional: Download [pretrained weights](https://drive.google.com/uc?export=download&id=1VkFMpiMkYI1_SpBQ05EQjB0Y2P7vYdgr)
     (About 650 MB unzipped).
 Unzip them inside the repository so they will be automatically found.